EU schemes to sell visas risk undermining free movement area: watchdogs

 “It is clear that due diligence procedures in some EU countries, such as Hungary and Portugal, have not been rigorous enough,” said Casey Kelso, advocacy director at Transparency International.

 The European Commission is due to publish by the end of the year a report on so-called golden visa schemes run by EU states.
-A spokesman said on Monday the report would offer“guidance” to EU countries on how to apply the programs.
+A spokesman said on Monday the report would offer “guidance” to EU countries on how to apply the programs.

 The commission should at least set guidelines on due diligence, according to Rachel Owens of anti-corruption group Global Witness.
-These programs“pose systemic and high corruption risks across Europe,” she said.
+These programs “pose systemic and high corruption risks across Europe,” she said.

 Visas or residence permits are sold to wealthy individuals against investments in the issuing countries, under different financial and residence conditions.